 What is IHL?

-As summarized by the International Committee of the Red Cross, “International humanitarian law is a set of rules which seek, for humanitarian reasons, to limit the effects of armed conflict.
+summarized by the International Committee of the Red Cross, “International humanitarian law is a set of rules which seek, for humanitarian reasons, to limit the effects of armed conflict.
 It protects persons who are not or are no longer participating in the hostilities and restricts the means and methods of warfare.”

 IHL regulates two types of armed conflicts: (1) international armed conflicts and (2) non-international armed conflicts.
-According to the ICRC

-1. International armed conflicts exist whenever there is resort to armed force between two or more States
+1. International armed conflicts exist whenever there is resort to armed force between two or more States.

 2. Non-international armed conflicts are protracted armed confrontations occurring between governmental armed forces and the forces of one or more armed groups, or between such groups arising on the territory of a State [party to the Geneva Conventions].
 The armed confrontation must reach a minimum level of intensity and the parties involved in the conflict must show a minimum of organisation.

 If an armed conflict exists between government forces and armed groups in Syria it would be non-international in character, unless another state sufficiently supports the opposition, which could “internationalize” the conflict.
-(You can read more about what might “internationalize” a previously non-international armed conflict here.)
+(You can read more about what might “internationalize” a previously non-international armed conflict

 How would IHL affect protection of civilians in Syria?

-In situations of armed conflict, IHL provides a range of protections for civilians and other persons hors de combat (outside of combat).
-It establishes a legal framework for the conduct of hostilities between the parties to armed conflict by, for example, prohibiting direct attacks against civilians and civilian objects.
+civilian objects.
 Under IHL, an attack directed against a military objective, a combatant, or a civilian directly participating in hostilities — even if it results in incidental civilian death — is not prohibited so long as the attack meets legal criteria under IHL.
-Those criteria include the prohibition of indiscriminate attacks, proportionality of the anticipated effects of the attack against civilians and civilian objects, precautionary measures to limit harm to civilians, and the prohibition of certain weapons and methods of warfare.
+Those criteria include the prohibition of

 When determining if a specific right has been violated during armed conflict, generally speaking IHL prevails over other legal frameworks, such as international human rights law (IHRL).
-In particular, according to an advisory opinion of the International Court of Justice, in situations of armed conflict IHL standards prevail over IHRL standards when determining what constitutes an “arbitrary” deprivation of life.
+In particular, according to an

 Somewhat paradoxically, compared to IHRL, IHL sets a lower standard of protection for civilians against violence in armed conflict, especially regarding what constitutes an “arbitrary” deprivation of life.
 Under IHRL, the use of force is generally regulated as a law-enforcement measure.
 To protect everyone’s inalienable right to life, IHRL requires that the government use the least harmful means (e.g., the lowest level of force) necessary to neutralize an immediate threat to the life of the population or state agents.
 This standard of protection does not exist in IHL for civilians who directly participate in hostilities — that is, those who contribute sufficiently to the military efforts of an organized armed group.
 Under IHL, these individuals can be targeted at any time, so long as they continue directly participating in hostilities.

-Nonetheless, under IHL humanitarian organizations have solid grounds to engage in relief operations.
 Common Article 3 of the Geneva Conventions provides that independent and impartial organizations acting on a neutral basis may offer their services to all the parties in order to assist populations affected by the conflict.

 What are the sources of IHL governing non-international armed conflict?

-As with other fields of public international law, the main sources of IHL applicable to non-international armed conflict include treaties and custom.
+main sources of IHL applicable to non-international armed conflict include treaties and custom.

 Treaties

-Two IHL treaty provisions concern the scope of non-international armed conflict.
-Common Article 3 of the four Geneva Conventions applies "[i]n the case of armed conflict not of an international character occurring in the territory of one of the High Contracting Parties."
 Additional Protocol II (AP II) sets a higher threshold of application by applying to armed conflicts "which take place in the territory of a High Contracting Party between its armed forces and dissident armed forces or other organized armed groups which, under responsible command, exercise such control over a part of its territory as to enable them to carry out sustained and concerted military operations and to implement this Protocol."
-While the International Court of Justice (among others) has held that Common Article 3 reflects customary law, AP II applies only with respect to states parties.
-Syria has not become a party to AP II, so if the situation there amounts to a non-international armed conflict, then Common Article 3 and customary IHL would apply.
+While the International Court of Justice (among others)

 Custom

 There are many fewer treaty provisions expressly applicable to non-international armed conflict than to international armed conflict.
 Importantly, however, numerous provisions of customary IHL apply during situations of non-international armed conflict.
-(You can learn more about what constitutes custom through this primer.)
+(You can learn more about what constitutes custom through

 How can you tell when a non-international armed conflict exists?